samuelsimoes/vim-drawer/README.md

 Any other file that hasn't the declared drawer destination goes to the current drawer.

-:bulb: You can define drawers schema per project by adding in your project's root the `.vim-drawer.vim` file, on this file you put the `g:vim_drawer_spaces` dict.
+:bulb: You can define drawers schema per project by adding in your project's root the `.vim-drawer.vim` file, on this file you must set the `g:vim_drawer_spaces` array.

 To check what files are in the drawer you will need to invoke the command  `:VimDrawer`.
 This command will open a horizontal split with a list of the current buffers in the drawer.
 To open the buffer just press `enter`.